 Partnership and the Future

-City Hearts Africa is committed to working with existing and new partners to bring positive change, while we currently are only operational in Ghana, we hope to work across West Africa to bring lasting change.
+City Hearts Africa is committed to working with existing and new partners to bring positive change.
+At the momen we are operational in Ghana, but in the future we hope to work across West Africa to bring lasting change.

 If you would like to explore helping or partnering, please contact firstname.lastname@example.org